Person Gardening

 Master Gardener Volunteer training involves in-person, collaborative classes, plus weekly online reading and homework assignments.
 Classes focus on familiarization with horticultural topics and learning how to use resources to research, educate, mentor, and answer horticulture questions for the public in a collaborative environment.

-Training for 2023 will be on Saturday mornings, from 9:00am to 12:00pm, beginning September 16 and continuing through the end of January 2024 for 15 non-consecutive sessions.
-Classes will be held in-person in our Coupeville office and simultaneously on Camano Island connected by video.
-Some Saturday morning classes will require all trainees to be together at offsite locations.
+Training for 2024 will be on Tuesdays, from 10:00am to 12:00pm and 1:00pm – 3:00pm, beginning October 1 and continuing through the end of January 2025 for 14 non-consecutive sessions.
+Classes will be held in-person at our Camano Island office.
 Attendance at all classes is required.
+You must be a resident of Island County, and Whidbey Island residents are encouraged to apply.

 Following training, Interns volunteer a minimum of 60 hours at Master Gardener events during their first year to become certified.
 Certified Master Gardeners continue in the MG Program by volunteering 25 hours per year along with 10 hours of continuing education to maintain active status.

 Tuition for this extensive training program is $350, which includes online access to the coursework plus a flash drive containing the entire Master Gardener manual for you to keep.
 All volunteers must complete a required background check, renewable every 3 years.
-Please do not send any money at this time.
+Please do not send any money with your application.

-Applications are now being accepted though August 11, 2023.
+Applications are now being accepted through September 1, 2024.
 Please download the application pdf form, fill electronically, and email to Loren Imes.
 There have been problems reported using the Microsoft Edge browser.
 You may also print the application and return by mail or drop it off at the Extension office located at 406 North Main St. in Coupeville.

 Questions?
 Contact the Master Gardener Program Coordinator by email or call Loren Imes at 360-639-6059.